Addicted To Social Media? Read This.

 'Write about my experiment,' he says, 'Explain that you met this recovering media addict who used to dream about people in the movies instead of real people.
 I never read a book unless some reviewer told me to.
 I was such a news junkie, I went to sleep with my headset on.
 I even worried about missing email while I was making love to my girlfriend.
 I had media-itis, but now I'm trying to see life unmediated.' -p.82, My Life On The Road by Gloria Steinem

 For some reason, this particular excerpt really struck me.
 Maybe it was his phrasing: I've been clean for eight months.
 When we think addiction, we oftentimes think drugs, sex, alcohol.
 Or shopping, if we're really getting creative.
-Rarely do we consider the idea that media can also very much be an addiction.
-In fact, it may be one of the most pervasive addictions in society today, because it is so easy to keep under wraps.
-It's almost become acceptable.
-Because hey, everybody's doing it.
+Rarely do we consider the idea that technology can be a very real addiction.
+In fact, it may be one of the most pervasive addictions in society today because it’s so easy to keep under wraps.
+It's almost become acceptable (because hey—everybody's doing it).

-Or maybe this passage stuck out to me because lately, I've been questioning my own interactions with media: how much time I spend consumed by it, or what my contribution and role in all of it is.
+Or maybe this passage stuck out to me because lately, I've been questioning my own interactions with media: how much time I spend consumed by it; the role I play in contributing to it.

 Earlier this year, I had a bit of a wake-up call.
-One night, not unlike countless others, I crawled lazily into bed, propping one pillow beneath my head and wedging another behind my back.
+One night—like countless others—I crawled lazily into bed, propping one pillow beneath my head and wedging another behind my back.
 After snuggling to get situated beneath the covers, I fished my phone up from my bedside to check it one last time before dozing off.
 And by "check" I mean I probably spent a good half hour scrolling.
-And what did I do the next morning when I woke up?
+What did I do the next morning when I woke up?
 Scrolled, scrolled, scrolled.
 It had become such an impulsive habit, it was almost as if I couldn't properly get out of bed without engaging in this ritual.
 "Do you ever wake up without getting on your phone?" my mom asked as she passed my room on her way down to breakfast.

 "Yeah," I retorted defensively, glancing up.
 But we both knew it was a lie.
 She shook her head solemnly.
 Truth was, I couldn't remember the last time I'd awoken without checking my phone.
 But really—how hard could it be?

 This revelation had an almost domino effect.
 Not waking up to my phone led me to examine my interactions with technology during the remaining hours of the day.
 I began taking mental notes and found that whenever I was even the slightest bit bored, I would reach for my phone.
-If I was out and about and didn't want to appear idle (to perfect strangers) well, maybe deflecting to Instagram would curb my feelings of awkwardness.
-Or make me seem busy.
+If I was out and about and didn't want to appear idle (to perfect strangers), maybe deflecting to Instagram would curb my feelings of awkwardness.
+Or make me seem…busy?

 Honestly, I went a bit mad.
-I started deleting all my social media apps.
+I started deleting all of my social media apps.
 I told myself I would only use my phone for texts and calls, which relegated me to my computer (for email and work purposes, of course).
 But it wasn't long before that failed, too.
-I began re-downloading my apps, justifying it when I needed to post for "work" (music).
-And that was all good and well...or was it?
-More times than not, I'd get so sick of having to constantly delete and re-download apps that I would just keep them on my phone, which made it all too easy to slip.
-To click those little icons.
-Check in.
-Become consumed.
+I began re-downloading my apps, justifying it when I needed to post for "work".
+Because that was justifiable...or was it?
+More times than not, I'd get so sick of having to constantly delete and re-download apps that I would just keep them on my phone, which made it all too easy to slip—to click those little icons—check in; become consumed.

 Let me tell you, once you open a can of worms like this, there's no going back.
 I began wondering: in what ways was I contributing to the "twitch"?
-All my statuses, photos, uploads—were they worthy of other people's scrolling time?
-Sure, it's not like many people probably pay attention to what we do.
+All of my statuses, photos, uploads—were they worthy of other peoples’ scrolling time?
+It's not like many people pay attention to what I do.
 And sharing a photo of the pancakes I ate this morning is seemingly harmless.
 But in the grand scheme of things, what is the effect?

-Now, I'm not saying we should all be as extreme as that taxi driver and go completely cold turkey on media.
-But it's not a bad idea to, every now and again, take a moment to question what we do.
+I'm not saying we should all be as extreme as that taxi driver and go completely cold turkey on media.
+But it's not a bad idea to take a moment to question what we do.
 What are our motivations?
 What is our impact, regardless of how insignificant it may seem?
 Media is not all bad.
 It's about balance.

 This past weekend, my dad and little brother were in town visiting for Chloe's birthday.
-My brother was playing some game on his iPad when my dad told him he had to put it away and read his book.
-He grumbled a bit, but said "okay" and drug his feet over to his suitcase, pulling out a copy of Doctor Proctor's Fart Powder, with a mischevious redheaded kid on the cover, propelling a soccer ball with his extreme flatulence.
+My brother was playing a game on his iPad when my dad told him he had to put it away and read his book.
+He grumbled a bit, but said "okay" and drug his feet over to his suitcase, pulling out a copy of Doctor Proctor's Fart Powder with a mischievous redheaded kid on the cover, propelling a soccer ball with his extreme flatulence.
 I chuckled and turned to my dad.

 But it's true.
 When you don't have a device entertaining you, it forces you to use your imagination.
 To create.
 To be creative.
-I think the reason I'm creative stems from a few anomalies during my childhood.
-I never owned a video game system.
+I think the reason I'm creative stems from a few anomalies during my childhood: I never owned a video game system.
 Our mom limited our movie and TV time, and when we got a clunky desktop computer she always set a 30-minute timer.
-So when I got bored, I went up to my room, pulled a bin of empty notebooks out from under my bed and wrote stories.
+When I got bored, I went up to my room, pulled out a bin of empty notebooks from under my bed, and wrote stories.

 I hope you do, too.